sashman/arts_and_crafts_blog/README.md

-# React-Static - Styled-Components Example
+# React-Static - Glamorous Example

 This example includes:
-- Styled-Components
+- Glamorous
 - Image imports
 - File imports
 - Automatic Routing

-To get started, run `react-static create` and use the `styled-components` template.
+To get started, run `react-static create` and use the `glamorous` template.